pinarg/pinarg.github.io/_posts/2016-10-04-using-agile-in-customer-service.markdown

 However, it can often be more complicated, especially when there are two conflicting KPIs to achieve.
 For example:

-90% of calls are answered within 1 minute
+1. 90% of calls are answered within 1 minute
-Hi!
-I’m Pinar Gazel, an Agilist coaching development teams to get self-organised and to achieve their defined goals by using frameworks like Kanban, Scrum and Scrumban.

-To find out more about me read my blogs on this site and follow me on Twitter at @pinar_gazel

-Email: mail@pinargazel.com
-90% of emails are answered within 3 hours
+2. 90% of emails are answered within 3 hours

 If staff are taking customer calls and also answering emails, the productivity of answering emails will be reduced, and possibly the quality of the email responses will drop as staff will get distracted in the middle of replying to an email when they receive a call.

 Therefore we should experiment with having staff working just on one task (email or calls), or on both tasks, and by changing the numbers slightly each few days and measuring the results we can see if our small changes have improved the process and hence our KPIs.